jcorporation/myMPD/README.md

 Dependencies
 ------------
+myMPD has no hard dependencies beside the standard c libraries.
+Not installing the optional dependencies leads only to a smaller subset of myMPD functions.
 - OpenSSL >= 1.1.0 (optional): for https support
 - libid3tag (optional): to extract embedded albumart
 - libflac (optional): to extract embedded albumart